 - Extensive public speaking experience which includes university guest lectures at over 300 universities including Harvard University Law School and Yale University Law School, with primary focus on education and contemporary civil rights issues.

 - 1982 to 1993 Board member of Women Work: the National Network for Women's Employment.

 - 1990 to 1992 Chaired Women Work the National Network for Women's Employment, representing 15 million women nationwide.
 Office based in Washington, D.C.

 - Provided testimony before both the U.S. House and Senate on Women's issues and Brown v Board of Education.

-- Media interview experience includes C-Span, CNN, CBS News, NBC News, Wall Street Journal, USA Today, and 14 other major TV and Radio stations and over 25 tabloids.
+- Media interview experience includes C-Span, BBC Radio, PBS-NewsHour, CNN, MSNBC, CBS News, NBC News, Wall Street Journal, USA Today, and 14 other major TV and radio broadcasts and international newspapers.

 Download this biography in a pdf format here.